integritee-network/book/src/howto_rps_demo.md

-# How to Perform Direct Transactions
+# How to Play Rock Paper Scissor on the integriTEE sidechain

 *this demo is intended to show a rock paper scissor game on the integriTEE sidechain*